 Based in Unity3D, one of the most popular game engines in the world, the novel state-based design system allows the rapid creation of experiments that include elements such as realistic three-dimensional images and animation, continuous input, and complex tasks with a high degree of ecological validity.
 The Arduino-based USE SyncBox enables sub-millisecond synchronization of monitor frame onsets, participant responses, and hardware such as eyetrackers or neural recording devices.
 USE was developed with translational research in mind, and the same experimental paradigm can quickly be modified for use with humans, nonhumans, and artificial agents.

 All components of USE are open-source, and all are free with the exception of the I/O Box, for which we provide detailed schematics and hardware lists, and can be assembled for under $200.

 A preprint of the article detailing USE (currently under submission) is available here.

-Updated versions of all scripts are available for download from a Github repository.
+Updated versions of all scripts and documentation for experiment creation are available for download from a Github repository.

 USE SyncBox user guide.

 STL files and parts list for the light sensor clamps.